Andy Siege

-Andy Siege (born Andreas Madjid Siege, 1985, in Nairobi, Kenya) is a director.
+Andy Siege (born Andreas Madjid Siege, 1985, in Nairobi, Kenya) is a director and author.
 His debut feature film Beti and Amare (2014), which he directed, wrote, cinematographed, edited and acted in, was made with a 14,000 euro budget.
 So far, it has been nominated for the Golden St. George Award at the 36th Moscow International Film Festival and has been featured in the Official Selection of film festivals around the world.